SpecFlowOSS/SpecFlow/docs/Rider/rider-features.md

 ## Creating steps

-The plugin allows you to quickly create a step and also highlights when a step is missing:
+The plugin allows you to quickly create a step and also highlights when a step is missing.
+To do this, click on an unbound step, click on view action list, and then click on *Create step*:

 ![Rider_createstep](../_static/images/rider_createstep.gif)